 One approach is to look for institutions offering asset-based loans (ABL).

-Financial institutions offering ABLs will focus more on the borrower’s collateral rather than on his business’ financial standing or credit history.
+Financial institutions offering ABLs will focus more on the borrower’s collateral rather than on his business’ financial standing or credit grading history.

 Acceptable assets include account receivables, inventory, machinery, and real estate properties.
-However, accounts receivables comprise the bulk of collaterals under ABL deals simply because they are easily convertible to cash.
+However, accounts receivables comprise the bulk of collateral under ABL deals simply because they are easily convertible to cash.
 Most SMEs in the start-up phase also do not have hard assets like properties or fixed deposits to pledge to banks for facilities.

 Loans secured by receivables

 Usually, lenders set the loan amount at between of 70-90 percent of the value of receivables.
 Assuming receivables invoices of $100,000 pledged, cash advance will be between $70k-$90K.
 This financing arrangement is also known as factoring.

 When the borrower avails of a loan, the lender will collect the receivables from the borrower’s creditors.
 After deducting all payables, fees, and charges, the bank will release the remaining balance to the borrower.